About Us

 Boyd Burkhardt – Owner

 Boyd continued offering Apple and Macintosh computer support throughout college and was Apple Computer’s student representative to the University of Arizona for two years.
-During his final year at the U of A, he worked for the instructional computing department and conceived, designed and implemented a computer-mediated learning software program that received a national award for the implementation of information technologies in higher education.
-He also became one of the first graduates from the University of Arizona’s prestigious undergraduate computer science program.
+He worked for the instructional computing department during his final year at the U of A. He conceived, designed, and implemented a computer-mediated learning software program that received a national award for the implementation of information technologies in higher education.
+He also became one of the first graduates of the University of Arizona’s prestigious undergraduate computer science program.

 Daniel Carlile – Consultant

-Daniel is a great at creative troubleshooting!
-He’s worked with STAT since early 2012 and we’ve yet to throw anything at him that he hasn’t been able to resolve.
-Installing building to building wireless and wired networks, managing server configuration and migration and all levels of technical consulting, Daniel is a critical part of our team.
+Daniel is great at creative troubleshooting!
+He’s worked with STAT since early 2012, and we’ve yet to throw anything at him that he hasn’t been able to resolve.
+Installing building to building wireless and wired networks, managing server configuration and migration, and all levels of technical consulting, Daniel is a critical part of our team.

 Sarah Burkhardt – Consultant & Office Coordinator

 Chris received his degree in computer electronics in 1982 and served as the service manager at Simutek until 1998.
-He then served as network administration of the Catalina Foothills school district high school campus where, among other duties, he administered and maintained the local network and more than 500 associated computers.
+He then served as network administrator of the Catalina Foothills school district high school campus, where, among other duties, he administered and maintained the local network and more than 500 associated computers.
 He joined STAT in 2003.

 Chris is on indefinite personal leave at this time.